SimonDarksideJ/monogame.github.io/articles/monogame/index.md

 # Welcome to the MonoGame documentation hub

-This new and improved documentation area aims to bridge the gaps in the understanding of the Monogame Framework, covering all aspects of the features of MonoGame with some support from the original XNA documentation graciously donated by Microsoft.
+This new and improved documentation area aims to bridge the gaps in the understanding of the MonoGame Framework, covering all aspects of the features of MonoGame with some support from the original XNA documentation graciously donated by Microsoft.

-Please check back regually for updates and more details on the evolution of the MonoGame Framework and its API.
+Please check back regularly for updates and more details on the evolution of the MonoGame Framework and its API.

 ## In This Section